 About Anna Schlapp, BA, AACC, ACC – ADHD Coach and Creativity Coach.

 Anna Schlapp is the founder of Remarkable Difference ADHD Coaching.
-She is based in Exeter in South West England and coaches people with or without ADHD and Autism across the world.
+She is based in South West England, United Kingdom and coaches people with or without ADHD and Autism across the world.
 She particularly enjoys working with creatives, students, mums, executives, and people with an entrepreneurial streak.
-She occasionally offers scholarship rates for a limited number of students.

-As well as being a mum and running her coaching business, Anna is also a keen artist who likes experimenting with a wide range of media and subject matter.
+As well as running her coaching business, being a mum and writing whenever possible, Anna is also a keen artist who likes experimenting with a wide range of media and subject matter.
 Anna enjoys organic gardening, and particularly relishes raising edible crops.
 Anna loves trying new recipes from all over the world, and cooking dishes from the vegetables and fruit she grows is a particular pleasure.

-Anna’s passion is to help people fulfil their true potential, and create a better future for themselves, as people who can understand, manage and work with their ADD/ADHD.
+Anna’s passion is to help people fulfil their true potential; creating a better future for themselves, as people who can understand, manage and work with their ADD/ADHD.
 As someone who has experienced many of the challenges of ADHD first-hand herself, Anna’s passion in life is now to help others become the people they want to be.

 Before training as a coach and starting her own ADHD Coaching practice, Anna previously worked as a trainer and facilitator, training teams and facilitating workshops for various public sector (within Health, Education and Social Care) and 3rd sector organisations all over Devon.